Bachelor of Psychological Science

-Lecturer, Animal Behaviouralist, Ministerial Adviser, Parliamentary Member, Development Officer, Project Officer, Research Assistant, Welfare Officer, Marketer / Marketing Manager, Human Resource Manager, Clinical Psychologist, Community Psychologist, Organisational Psychologist, Counselling Psychologist, Educational & Developmental Psychologist, Forensic Psychologist, Sports & Exercise Psychologist, Health Psychologist, Academic, Medical Research, Careers Counsellor, Political Adviser, ...
+Mental Health Worker, Animal Behaviourist, Ministerial Adviser, Parliamentary Member, Development Officer, Project Officer, Welfare Officer, Marketer / Marketing Manager, Human Resource Manager, Psychologist, Psychotherapist, Clinical Psychologist, Community Psychologist, Organisational Psychologist, Counselling Psychologist, Educational & Developmental Psychologist, Forensic Psychologist, Sports & Exercise Psychologist, Health Psychologist, Medical Research, Careers Counsellor, Political Adviser, ...

-In the first year, students are able to choose five elective courses from areas such as arts, health and medical sciences, sciences, computer science and commerce, alongside the three core psychology courses.
+In the first year, students are able to choose four elective courses from areas such as arts, health and medical sciences, sciences, computer science and commerce, alongside the four core psychology courses.

-At the beginning of second year, students either select a second major or continue to choose from a wide variety of electives alongside four core psychology courses.
+At the beginning of second year, students either select a second major or continue to choose from a wide variety of electives alongside five core psychology courses.

 In the third year, students complete four core psychology courses, including a compulsory research methodology course.
 The other four courses can be selected from psychology courses or electives.
 For students who chose to undertake a second major, the electives in third year will consist of second major courses.

 The main objective of the degree is to provide students with a thorough education in the scientific discipline of psychology, while also introducing students to the application of the discipline.
 Since psychology is an evidence-based discipline, students will also have an opportunity to find out about the range of methodologies employed to collect and analyse data.